Real Madrid winger Vazquez suffers broken big toe

 Vazquez sustained the injury when he dropped a weight during a gym session, according to reports in Spain.

-Madrid, who host Real Sociedad on Saturday, have not specified a timeframe for his recovery.
+Madrid, which hosts Real Sociedad on Sunday (AEDT), has not specified a timeframe for his recovery.

 The 28-year-old missed matches against Mallorca and Galatasaray in October due to a calf problem.